shalb/cdev-examples/aws/eks-model/README.md

 Most data scientists use Python as an interface to test, fine-tune, and serve models.
 However, when it comes to production, DevOps teams need to incorporate this into the infrastructure code.
 An additional point here is that with Kubernetes, the cost of GPU nodes would be at least 20% better than with SageMaker, and you can scale them more flexibly.
 Most production infrastructures are provisioned using Terraform, and software is deployed to Kubernetes with Helm.

-[Cluster.dev](https://cluster.dev) (it's our open-source framework) was designed especially for tasks where you need to deploy a complete infrastructure and software with minimal commands and documentation.
+[Cluster.dev](https://cluster.dev) (it's open-source framework) was designed especially for tasks where you need to deploy a complete infrastructure and software with minimal commands and documentation.
 You can think of it as InstallShield (next->next->install) but for Terraform and Helm to install any software to your cloud accounts.
+More details could be found in [docs.cluster.dev](https://docs.cluster.dev).

 ## Quick Start on EKS